REVIEW OF 2023 FINANCIAL GOALS

 All of our credit card debt is paid in full each month.

-In July, we had an an incredible income month and a pretty average expense month.
+In September, we had a great income month and a reasonable expense month.

 Overall